Divy1211/AoE2DE_UGC_Guide/docs/general/xs/beginner.md

     // this would chat 0
     xsChatData("(a+b) == b is"+((a+b) == b));

-    // this would assign true to g xsChatData("(a+b) >= c is"+((a+b) >= c));
+    // this would chat 1
+    xsChatData("(a+b) >= c is"+((a+b) >= c));

-    // this would assign true to h xsChatData("b <= c is "+(b <= c));
+    // this would chat 1
+    xsChatData("b <= c is "+(b <= c));